 Deadline 63 km 31 km 09.12.16 55 € 35 € 10.12.16 - 03.02.17 70 € 45 € 04.02.17 - 25.02.17 110 € 70 €

-- In case the right of participation is waived, the participation fee is not refunded, but by submitting a doctor's note by 25.02.17 at 17:00, the registration to the 2018 Tartu Maraton is available at a 50% discount.
+- In case the right of participation is waived, the participation fee is not refunded, but by submitting a doctor's note by 25.02.17 at 17:00, 50% of the paid registration fee will be transferred to the participant's account in the self service environment of Club Tartu Maraton as a credit which can be used when registering to next races in the Cube series.
+The credit is valid for 1 year.

 - until 24.02.17 in the self service environment of homepage;